LlmDl/SponsorPlugins/TownyCamps.md

 PVP, Explosion and Burning actions are optionally protected (via the config.)

+Camps are protected from monsters as long as the player's mobs setting (`/res toggle mobs`) is set to false, and the world does not force town mobs on.

 Chunk Notifications are shown when players enter and exit Camps.

 Camp-owners can use LWCx in their camp.
 LWCx protections are removed when a camp is removed.